-Skill Developing Satisfactory Exemplary Determine a TMR that results in the desired energy needs for an athlete or the production of milk per cow, scaling the ration to create an 8 oz ration using human foods.
-Student created a TMR that was not properly scaled or did not follow the maximum of 3 oz rule.
+Skill Developing Satisfactory Exemplary Determine a TMR that results in the desired production of milk per cow, scaling the ration to create a 1 lb ration using human foods.
+Student created a TMR that was not properly scaled or did not follow the maximum of 5 oz rule.
 Student created a TMR that was properly scaled with a variety of different ingredients.
-Student created a TMR that was properly scaled with a variety of different ingredients, and was able to explain how the TMR impacts the performance of an athlete or the quality/volume of milk produced by a lactating cow.
+Student created a TMR that was properly scaled with a variety of different ingredients, and was able to explain how the TMR impacts the quality/volume of milk produced.
 Use a chart to show the total amount of each portion of the TMR.
 Student created the TMR with amounts but did not create a pie chart.
 Student created the TMR with amounts and created a chart to show the percentages.
 Student created the TMR with amounts and created an appropriate graph (pie chart) to show the percentages of each and which category they were in.
-Compare diet of a human to diet of a cow and connect to the differences in digestive systems.
-Student compared diet percentages for an athlete to a lactating cow, but did not connect to the difference in digestive systems.
-Student compared diet percentages for an athlete to a lactating cow and described the difference in digestive systems, but did not connect to the different types of food that humans and cows eat.
+Farmers maximize their space and feed while working to increase yield.
+Student completed the TMR but could not explain how it maximizes the yield of milk.
+Student completed the TMR and explained how it maximizes the yield of milk.
 Student completed the TMR, explained how it maximizes the yield of milk, and made another suggestion(s) for how milk production might be increased.